meglenchev/gerisBlog/README.md

 - [x] Create useFetch hook form
 - [x] Creating endpoints with the links to the server
 - [x] Fetching dynamic blog data on the homepage
+- [x] Fetching dynamic practices data on the homepage

 - [] Adding initial values ​​to the server